similicious/hibiscus-server-docker/README.md

 - `latest`: Latest build from the main branch
 - `2.10.24`: Specific version releases
-- `<sha>`: Specific commit builds

 ## Security Notes

-- The server runs as non-root user 'hibiscus'
+- The server runs as non-root user 'abc' with configurable PUID/PGID
-- All data is persisted in a Docker volume
 - HTTPS is enabled by default
 - Sensitive data is stored in the persistent volume
 - Images are signed and include SBOM and provenance attestations